 And while the PGA National Resort offers excellent dining and drinking options there are many other local venues to explore.

-Here’s a west-to-east guide of PGA Boulevard area spots, from The Classic greens to U.S. Highway 1.
+Here’s a west-to-east guide of PGA Boulevard area restaurants, from The Honda Classic greens to U.S. Highway 1.

 PGA NATIONAL RESORT

-Site of the Classic, the resort offers a good trio of options: the fancy Ironwood Steak & Seafood steakhouse, the casual iBar for drinks and smaller bites, and the recently unveiled iDeck alfresco terrace, where you can order dishes from either or both of the above.
+The resort offers good options: the fancy Ironwood Steak & Seafood steakhouse, the casual iBar for drinks and smaller bites, and Bar 91 which offers sandwiches, soups and salads.